hzqst/MetaHookSv/README.md

 2. Run `install-to-SvenCoop.bat`

-3. Launch game from `\SteamLibrary\steamapps\common\Sven Co-op\svencoop.exe`
+3. Launch game from shortcut `MetaHook for SvenCoop` or `\SteamLibrary\steamapps\common\Sven Co-op\svencoop.exe`

 * Other games follow the same instruction.

-* You should have [.NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653) installed in your system otherwise the [SteamAppsLocation](SteamAppsLocation/README.md) will probably not work.
+* You should have your Steam running otherwise the [SteamAppsLocation](SteamAppsLocation/README.md) will probably not going to find GameInstallDir.

 ## Build Requirements